denebeim/configvm/journal.md

 1. boot the proxmox machine with rescuezilla
 1. restore the image above to the new drive

-Note to self: one of the main things that was keeping me from working yesterda is the machine blueray had 8 cores.
-It's only powered up when it's doing things like
+Note to self: one of the main things that was keeping me from working yesterday is the machine blueray had 8 cores.
+It's only powered up when it's doing things like ripping dvds or backing up onto the external drives.

 That's where I am now.
 What I'm going to do next is to snapshot the machine.
 Boot it and see if it's working.
 It won't work completely because it's now running on the hp where the usb drives are not.
 I may have to boot it in rescue mode and edit /etc/fstab to remove the usb drives.
 Anyway, see if it boots.
 When it does, install qemu-guest-agent, take another snapshot.
 Then upgrade the ubuntu to 22.04, might have to do 20.04 first.
 It's on 18.04 which is unsupported nowadays.